pymc-devs/pymc.io/welcome.md

 seed = 42
 x_dist = pm.Normal.dist(shape=(100, 3))
 x_data = pm.draw(x_dist, random_seed=seed)

-# Independent Variables:
-# Sunlight Hours: Number of hours the plant is exposed to sunlight daily.
-# Water Amount: Daily water amount given to the plant (in milliliters).
-# Soil Nitrogen Content: Percentage of nitrogen content in the soil.

-# Dependent Variable:
-# Plant Growth (y): Measured as the increase in plant height (in centimeters) over a certain period.

 # Define coordinate values for all dimensions of the data
 coords={